RIPLaboratoryUH/pico2w-microros-benchmark/readme.md

 Reproducibility repository for the IEEE conference paper:

 > **Effectiveness of micro-ROS over WiFi**
-> M. Ciaravino
+> M. Ciaravino & Dr. Zachary Trimble
 > Department of Engineering, University of Hawaiʻi
-> Advisor: Dr. A. Trimble

 A companion setup guide for general use of micro-ROS over WiFi on the Pico 2W is available at